-When we looked at buying an African Pygmy Hedgehog, we looked at the various options available to us.
+When we looked at buying an hedgehog, we looked at the various options available to us.
 We knew we had to be very careful when buying one as if it was not done properly there could be a whole host of additional unexpected costs.

-How much are African Pygmy Hedgehogs?
-African Pygmy hedgehogs can cost as much as $350 or more when bought from specialist independent pet stores and specialist hedgehog breeders.
+How much are hedgehogs?
+Hedgehogs can cost as much as $350 or more when bought from specialist independent pet stores and specialist hedgehog breeders.
 Hedgehogs can be bought from classified ads for much less with baby hedgehogs costing as little as $100.

 We found the specialist breeder option gave us a lot of advantages compared to the other options.

-So, where can you buy an African Pygmy Hedgehog?
-The typical ways to buy a pygmy hedgehog include the following:
+So, where can you buy a hedgehog?
+The typical ways to buy a hedgehog include the following: